 What is Sexual Assault

-Sexual violence is the second most common violent crime committed on college campuses today?
+Sexual violence is the second most common violent crime committed on campuses today?

 Consent applies to everyone regardless of age, gender, sex, sexual orientation, and relationship status.
 Consent is an agreement between partners that includes the following elements: